cterrill26/augmenter-cs230/README.md

 # CS-230: Human body marker augmentation

+This project is forked from Antoine Falisse's [augmenter-cs230](https://github.com/antoinefalisse/augmenter-cs230) repository.
+We made minimal edits to the data generation portion of Antoine's work, and instead focused on modifying the training loop to work for a Pytorch-based transformer module.

+### Models
+We experimented with multiple transformer models.
+The two most sucessful ones are located in `myTransformers.py`.
+The GPT-2-based model we ended up using for our report is named ```PretrainedGPT2```.

+### Training
+The training script we used to train and evaluate the GPT-2-based transformer model is contained in `pretrainGPT.py`.
+In this file, lines 284 to 293 contain all 6 hyperparameters we referenced in our report, along with whether we were usign novel inputs and a frozen or unfrozen GPT-2 model.

+The rest of this README is copied from Antoine's [augmenter-cs230](https://github.com/antoinefalisse/augmenter-cs230) repository.

 ### Install requirements (see docker below too)
 1. Install [Anaconda](https://www.anaconda.com/)
 2. Clone the repository to your machine.